-The Witcher Season 2 was finally released a few weeks ago, and it quickly became the talk of the fantasy scene.
-With a much bigger budget and a cast we already knew and cared about, Season 2 was a blast, though, admittedly, things became a bit confusing.
+The Witcher Season 2 was finally released in December 2021, and it quickly became the talk of the fantasy scene.
+The Witcher Season 3 Release Date is already expected sometime in 2023.
+With a much bigger budget than Season 1, and a cast we already knew and cared about, Season 2 was a blast, though, admittedly, things became a bit confusing.
 The big gap between the first and second seasons didn't help much.
 So, now that most of us have caught up with Netflix's fantasy show, here's the ending of The Witcher Season 2 Explained:

 The Witcher Season 2 Ending Explained: The Confrontation With the Deathless Mother